carafelix/pandiff-vscode/README.md

 ## Features

-- File conversion from and to any type supported by Pandoc
+- File render from any type supported by Pandoc
-- Render diffs between files inside VScode
+- Ability to visualize prose difference between files inside VScode
-- Use Pandiff on git revisions
+- Use Pandiff to compare two revisions of the same file

 ![preview](https://raw.githubusercontent.com/carafelix/pandiff-vscode/main/img/gateway.gif)